"A walk on the WIld Pacific Trail is a meditation with Nature."

 Pass of melfort story

-Rocks are scoured clean by waves more powerful and faster than any human, so stay on the trail at all times.
+Rocks are scoured clean by waves more powerful and fast than any human, so stay on the trail at all times.

 click to enlarge